petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 ## Run the Script from the Liferay Service Shell

-Once you have a script to use, you must deploy it and run it from the `liferay` service's shell in the DXP Cloud console.
+Once you have a script to use, you must deploy it and run it from the `liferay` service's shell in the Liferay Cloud console.

 ### Save the Script to Your Project Repository